GrottoPress/rex/README.md

    end
    ```

-1. The consumer application then configures *Rex* to use this adapter:
+1. The consumer application configures *Rex* to use this adapter:

    ```crystal
    # ->>> src/config/i18n.cr